Before you open a bottle, it might be time to revisit the debate about whether red wine offers any benefit to you and your heart.

 - Preventing artery damage

-But before you pop that cork, be aware that drinking too much alcohol can cause increased levels of fats in the blood.
+Additionally, be aware that drinking too much alcohol can cause increased levels of fats in the blood, which is especially true with triglycerides.
 It can also lead to high blood pressure, heart failure, weight gain and an increased risk for diabetes.
-In fact, if you have a family history of high blood pressure or stroke, it’s suggested you don’t drink alcohol at all.
-Instead, seek benefit-rich antioxidants through other foods, such as dark chocolate, berries, nuts and certain vegetables.

-The bottom line: Although drinking red wine may benefit some people, those benefits can also be achieved through healthier behaviors, such as monitoring your weight, getting regular physical activity and choosing safer sources of antioxidants.
-If you do opt to indulge in a glass of wine, do so in moderation.
+The bottom line: Although these antioxidants may help lower bad cholesterol, those benefits can also be achieved by adding heart-healthy foods to your diet.
+If you do opt to indulge in a glass of wine, do so in moderation, which is key for receiving any benefits.